cac-admin/sam-onboarding/README.md

 # cac-onboarding

 ## IDEAS
-- Task Scheduling Algorithm (Greedy), with GC API
+- Task Scheduling Algorithm with GC API
 - Auto Tab and Application Opener: - Path\To\Chrome\chrome.exe superuser.com stackoverflow.com ...
 	Just make them create an account, enter their browser exe path, and then create sessions with different automations Would need to bundle executable windows application, so not rly web app